 The dining room, located in the corner between the living room and kitchen, was fairly straightforward, but outdated.
 The light fixture, too, was 1990s in style and needed an update.
 Furthermore, the glass door to the backyard was small and blocked the potential for much more light in the space.
 Overall, it lacked the open concept our clients were craving.

 Off of the dining room through an interior door was the kitchen.
 The combination of a kitchen peninsula, butcher block island, bistro table set, cabinets, and appliances made the space feel tight and overwhelming.
 The white cabinetry felt cramped under outdated soffits and the hardwood floors abruptly joined with the black tiled entryway leading to the front door.

-Needless to say, the space needed a major overhaul to be brought up to modern standards.
+The space needed a major remodel to be brought up to modern standards.

 AFTER – The Modern Reveal

-We began the renovation with a major reconfiguration of the layout.
+We began the renovation with complete reconfiguration of the layout.
 First, we removed the wall between the dining room and kitchen.
 This allowed for a more open floor plan and easier flow throughout the space.
-Additionally, a new sliding glass door replaced the originals in the initially-separated kitchen and dining rooms.
+A new sliding glass door replaced the original in the kitchen and dining rooms.
 The change joined the new spaces together, creating a wall of light that opened up the space instantly.

 AFTER – Kitchen